ufo5260987423/scheme-langserver/README.md

 This implementation is mainly appliable for .sls and .sld files, because .ss and .sps suppose that they're executing in a running virtual machine.
 [A detailed discussion](https://github.com/ufo5260987423/scheme-langserver/discussions/27) is now running.

 ## Recent Status
 I'm now working on type-inference branch.
-And it will be an ill Hindley-Milner Type System.
-Variable access/declaration rule has passed (you can verify it with `test/analysis/type/rules/test-let.sps`).
+And it will be a Gradual Typing System.
+Variable access/declaration rule has passed (you can verify it with `test/analysis/type/rules/test-lambda.sps` and many other tests).
 Detailed documentation will be complete next month.

 ## Log
 1.0.10: Fix bugs in 1.0.9.